Deploy Infinite Scale on the Hetzner Cloud

 Infinite Scale Logged In

-The Infinite Scale deployment will reboot automatically on a server reboot if the compose environment is not shut down by command.
+The Infinite Scale deployment will automatically restart on a server reboot if the compose environment is not shut down by command.

-Among other topics described below, some basic monitoring commands and a short description to update Infinite Scale is provided.
+Among other topics described below, some basic monitoring commands and a brief description of update Infinite Scale are provided.

 Monitor the Instance